jaemnkm/design-system-2/_components/reveal.md

     <h4 class="usa-heading">Usability</h4>
     <h5>When to use</h5>
     <ul class="usa-content-list">
-      <li>Use this pattern to allow the visibility of the content should be toggled.</li>
+      <li>Use this pattern to allow the visibility of the content to be toggled.</li>
     </ul>

     <h5>Implementation</h5>